frankier/STIFF/README.md

 ## Set up

 You will need HFST and OMorFi installed globally before beginning.
 The reason for this is neither are currently PyPI installable.
-You will also need pipenv.
+You will also need poetry.
 You can then run

     $ ./install.sh